Cloufield/GWASTutorial/14_gcta_greml/README.md

     ```

 !!! tip
-    Add GCTA to your environment
+    Add GCTA to the path where you have added to your environment like `ln -s /home/yunye/tools/gcta/gcta-1.94.1-linux-kernel-3-x86_64 /home/yunye/tools/bin/gcta`.

 ## Make GRM